tastejs/todomvc/README.md

 <li>ExtJS</li>
 </ul>

 A jQuery-only version of the application is also included so you can easily see how the app can be implemented with and without a structural pattern like MVC.
+A modularized Backbone.js example using AMD is also now available if you pull the latest version.

 ##Screenshots: